Best Business Owner's Policy

 Best business owner’s policy (BOP) for small businesses

-A business owner's policy bundles general liability insurance with commercial property insurance at a discount, but not all packages are the same.
+A business owner's policy bundles general liability coverage with commercial property insurance at a discount, but not all packages are the same.
 Find the best insurance provider for a BOP that matches your business's risks, size, and budget.

-What are some of the best companies selling business owner's policies in 2024?
+What are some of the best companies selling business owner's policies in 2026?

 Not every business owner's policy offers the same coverage, and they can differ in terms of which businesses are eligible.
 That's why there's no one insurance company that we recommend when buying a BOP.

-When you compare quotes with our application, we do the work for you by retrieving quotes from the companies that best match your business needs.
+When you compare quotes with our free application, we do the work for you by retrieving quotes from the companies that best match your business needs.
 The most important factors are:

 When buying a business owner's policy with Insureon, you'll get quotes from some of the biggest names in the industry.
+We do the research for you, providing customized quotes only from those carriers who match your risks.

 Based on financial strength and overall rating, our top carriers for BOPs include: